lars-t-hansen/sint/README.md

 High priority

 - integer division operators and maybe other numerics
+- clean up how we do floats.
+The exponent range is vast and is not a problem, but the default mantissa is only 53 bits.
+We should consider whether this is the best default (maybe 100 bits?) and perhaps also whether it should be configurable somehow.
+It's hard to do this from Scheme, since values are created at hard-to-determine times.
 - ports and I/O, including string ports
 - basic error handling & recovery during execution